zeeshanali-1/EDA_on_IPL-2024-/README.md

 Key Observations:

-Mumbai Indians have the most wins in four different seasons.
+-Mumbai Indians have the most wins in four different seasons.

-Eden Gardens has hosted the most IPL matches.
+-Eden Gardens has hosted the most IPL matches.

-AB de Villiers is the most valuable player with the most "Player of the Match" awards.
+-AB de Villiers is the most valuable player with the most "Player of the Match" awards.

-The biggest victory margins include a 146-run win by a team batting first and a 10-wicket win by a team batting second.
+-The biggest victory margins include a 146-run win by a team batting first and a 10-wicket win by a team batting second.

-75% of teams batting first won by 19 runs, and 75% of teams batting second won by 6 wickets.
+-75% of teams batting first won by 19 runs, and 75% of teams batting second won by 6 wickets.

 The analysis also seeks to explore the influence of valuable players on winning the IPL, the most successful team, and the advantages of winning the toss.